220 Members of the House Support a Trump Impeachment Inquiry

 By TIME’s count, 16 Democrats have not explicitly said whether they support the inquiry, and at least two have said they oppose it.
 No members of the Republican caucus have said they support the impeachment investigation.

 The numbers mark a crucial turning point for the impeachment inquiry.
 In order to pass articles of impeachment—thus impeaching the President and moving the process to the Senate—Pelosi needs a majority: 218 votes.
-They also exemplify the rapid growth in support for the impeachment inquiry even among moderate Democratic representatives; The number of House Democrats supporting the inquiry grew by more than 80 members since Monday, according to the New York Times.
+They also exemplify the rapid growth in support for the impeachment inquiry even among moderate Democratic representatives; the number of House Democrats supporting the inquiry grew by more than 80 members since Monday, according to the New York Times.

 While some House Democrats have called for the President’s impeachment since 2017, the topic gained more attention at the end of July following special counsel Robert Mueller’s testimony about his investigation into Russian interference in the 2016 election.
 By early August, 118 House Democrats said they supported impeachment proceedings, according to Politico.